shane-arthur/dog-walking-app/README.md

 ## General Functionality

-This app deals with mock data, that is persisted locally to user's localStorage.
+This app deals with mock data that is persisted locally to user's localStorage.

 On first launch of the app, the user will be routed to a mock login page.